nimashoghi/ECE-4180-Project/docs/index.md

         key_mgmt=WPA-PSK
 }
 ```
-2e.  if you have multiple networks, add another network={...} for each one in the same format.
+2e.
+If you have multiple networks, add another network={...} for each one in the same format.
 2f.
 Add the following lines to /etc/wpa_supplicant/wpa_supplicant_wlan1.conf ,changing the Back_Pi... fields to match your settings when setting up the back raspberry pi:
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev